onflow/sc-eng-gaming/README.md

     1. Given a generated public key (private key managed by the game dev)
     1. Creates a new account
     1. Links an AuthAccount Capability in the new account's private storage
-    1. Configures the account with a MonsterMaker Collection
+    1. Configures the account with a GamePieceNFT Collection
     1. Configures the new account with a GamePlayer resource
     1. Sets up a TicketToken Vault in the new account
-    1. Sets up MonsterMaker collection in the user's connected account
+    1. Sets up GamePieceNFT collection in the user's connected account
     1. Sets up a TicketToken Vault in the user's connected account
     1. Configures a `ChildAccountManager` in the user's account
-    1. Mints a MonsterMaker NFT to the new account's Collection
+    1. Mints a GamePieceNFT to the new account's Collection
     1. Links the new account as a child of the user's account via the configured `ChildAccountManager`, giving the user delegated access of the newly created account

 ### Gameplay